horimre/imdb/README.md

 ```
 coverage html
 ```
-This will generate a subfolder called htmlcov inside the project folder, and html reports about the code coverage (eg. imdb_py.html)
+This will generate a subfolder called htmlcov inside the project folder containing html reports about the code coverage (eg. imdb_py.html)

 ## Deactivate virtual environment from terminal:
 After you finished running the code and unittests/coverage report, you can deactive the virtual environment with the following command: